 Take a hard look at what you have and capitalize on your strengths before you focus on what areas need work.
 Chances are good you have untapped experts with a wide array of skills.
 They may be willing to help mentor new employees or help with course development.
 Your learning needs assessment can help find those hidden gems and polish them until they shine.

 2. What type of training will work best for my company?

 You have a ton of options when it comes to deciding which type of training will work best for your small-medium size company.
-If you have a good mix of senior employees, interns straight out of college, and mid-career changers, eLearning saves time and money but delivers the goods just as effectively (if not more) than a day spent staring at a Smart Board in a conference room.
+If you have a good mix of senior employees, interns straight out of college, and mid-career changers, eLearning saves time and money but delivers the goods just as effectively (if not more) than a day spent staring at a board in a conference room.

 Is your company comprised of mostly digital natives who are used to accessing data in small bites exactly when they need it?
 Just-in-time solutions like microlearning might be a sustainable training method for you.

-Maybe your millennial workforce needs more information, but just wants to have a good time?
+Maybe your millennial workforce needs more information, but also wants to have a good time?
 No problem.
 Gamification is one way to keep employees engaged, focused, learning, and, above all, up-to-date on what they need to know.